jmfieldman/TheseusAndTheMinotaur/design/01-core-mechanics.md

   never hidden).
 - **Asymmetric (actor effects):** Features may affect Theseus and the Minotaur differently.
 Theseus can be killed by hazards; the Minotaur cannot.
-Features can block or freeze the Minotaur but never destroy it.
+Features may block the Minotaur's movement (like walls) but never kill, freeze, or incapacitate it.

 ### 6.2 Environmental Kill Examples